RSU 9 board makes strategic planning top priority

-FARMINGTON — As Regional School Unit 9 prepares to open schools for the 2019-20 school year, its board of directors met Tuesday night to review issues and areas of priority.
+FARMINGTON — As Regional School Unit 9 prepares to open schools for the 2019-20 school year, its board of directors met Tuesday night, July 23 to review issues and areas of priority.

 Strategic planning for the district was at the top of the list.